Chișinău Botanical Garden of the Academy of Sciences: Concerns

-In 2005, the botanical garden received 700,000 lei from the Moldovan Ministry of Finance and was able to change its heating system, reducing heating costs to about 280,000 lei.
-The director said that the garden would slowly solve most of its problems on its own, refusing to renew the lease with Elat, which expired on July 7, 2005.
+In 2005, the botanical garden received 700,000 lei from the Moldovan Ministry of Finance, allowing it to install a new German boiler system, significantly reducing annual heating costs from about 1.2 million lei to about 280,000 lei.
+The director said that the garden would slowly solve most of its problems independently, refusing to renew the lease with Elat, which expired on 7 July 2005.

+Green space development

+Beyond its primary scientific functions, the Botanical Garden has contributed to the design and creation of numerous parks and green spaces throughout Chișinău and Moldova.
+Notable projects include the Cap de Pod Șerpeni Memorial Park, the memorial park at the German soldiers' cemetery (1944), the monastic dendrological park at Curchi Monastery, and extensive landscaping work on the arboretum (172 hectares) located on the right side when exiting the city toward the airport.